San Marcos Growers LogoSan Marcos Growers

 Berberis 'Golden Abundance' (Golden Abundance Oregon Grape) - This is a large, dense evergreen shrub to 6 to 8 feet tall by 8 to 12 feet wide.
 It has large compound glossy green leaves and an abundance of yellow flowers for several weeks in spring.
 The flowers are followed by deep purple berries that are attractive to birds.
 Plant in full sun to light shade and water deeply on occasion or give more regular irrigation.
 Hardy to 10 degrees.
 This cultivar was selected by Lee Lenz at the Rancho Santa Ana Botanic Garden who described the plant as a chance hybrid between 3 different Mahonia (the older name for Berberis) species, Mahonia piperiana, M. aquifolium and M. amplectans.
 Rancho Santa Ana Botanic Garden filed for a patent on it on June 4, 1971 and U.S. Plant Patent 3,332 was awarded on May 15, 1973.
 This was the first patent on a plant selection granted to a California botanic garden.
 Lee Lenz felt this plant merited attention as it was more vigorous and upright than its parents with dark glossy green leaves and larger terminal inflorescences held in great abundance as well as many lateral inflorescences produced along the stems.
 He also noted that after flowering it produced "numerous and drooping racemes of globose, purplish-blue fruit with a bloom."
 This plant has been in cultivation since the early 1970's and has proven itself a great hedge or accent plant in gardens from Seattle in the north to the heat of the central valley of California (where is should be given some afternoon shade) and all along the coast of California.

-This information about Berberis 'Golden Abundance' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Berberis 'Golden Abundance' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]